The Lattice

 The Workers Out Here

-340,000 workers maintain the Lattice.
+An estimated 340,000 of the Lattice's two million residents work maintenance, construction, or infrastructure roles.
 They are the most essential people in the solar system—and the least protected.

 The Strike That Can't Happen

 On Earth, the Ironworkers' Solidarity can shut down a processing plant and cost Viktor Okonkwo millions.
-On the Lattice, shutting down a solar collector doesn't cost money—it kills everyone downstream who depends on that energy for life support.
+On the Lattice, shutting down a solar collector doesn't cost money—it kills everyone downstream who depends on that energy for life support, atmosphere recyclers, and thermal regulation.

-The paradox corporations exploit ruthlessly: the workers most essential to human survival are the ones least able to demand better treatment.
+The corporations exploit this ruthlessly.
 Ironclad's Lattice division runs sixteen-hour shifts with ninety-minute breaks—worse than Earth standards—because management knows collective action here means collective death.

 The Drift Unions

-But distance cuts both ways.
+Distance cuts both ways.
 Past the Processing Band, corporate oversight weakens to irrelevance.
 Communication lag makes real-time management impossible.
-Workers who've spent years in the void develop a solidarity that comes from knowing your crewmate is all that stands between you and death by equipment failure.
+Inspection visits are expensive.
+And workers who've spent years in the void develop a particular kind of solidarity—the kind that comes from knowing your crewmate is the only thing between you and death by equipment failure.

-The Drift Unions aren't formal organizations—no charters, no elected leaders.
-They're informal cooperatives on stations where corporations stopped paying attention.
+The Drift Unions aren't formal organizations—no charters, no elected leaders, no membership rolls.
+Informal cooperatives that emerged on stations where corporations stopped paying attention.
 A maintenance crew agrees to rotate shifts fairly.
 A fabrication team pools wages for better equipment.
 Drift-runners on the New Prosperity corridor create mutual insurance funds.

 The Paradox of Distance

-The workers who maintain humanity's most advanced infrastructure are the ones furthest from its benefits.
-A seal-runner replacing radiation shielding while their dosimeter screams earns less than a mid-level Nexus analyst in a climate-controlled Sprawl office.
-A line-walker inspecting relay arrays in absolute vacuum has no access to Helix medical care.
+A seal-runner replacing radiation shielding in the Inner Ring while their dosimeter screams earns less than a mid-level Nexus data analyst in a climate-controlled Sprawl office.
+A line-walker inspecting relay arrays in absolute vacuum, alone for hours, has no access to the medical care that Helix Biotech provides to its corporate employees on Earth.

-But distance from power creates a kind of freedom that the Ironworkers' Solidarity on Earth can only dream of.
+But distance from power creates a kind of freedom.
 On Earth, organizing means risking your housing, your rations, your medical care—everything corporate provides.
 On the Lattice, if you're far enough out, there is no corporate to retaliate.
 The Drift Unions exist because the cost of enforcement exceeds the cost of tolerance.
 Every million kilometers from Earth, the corporate leash stretches thinner.

 Does distance from power create freedom or abandonment?
 The workers are finding the answer is both.